Paint Furniture Black – Everything You Need to Know

 Painting with Roller

 On one side and the top, I used a Sherwin Williams mohair roller so you can see what kind of texture was left behind if you roll it on.
-Check out the best rollers for painting furniture here.
+Check out the best rollers for painting furniture you can use here.

 Using a mohair roller to roll the paint on one side of the dresser.